Search programs

 Grants

-Similar to scholarships, grants are a highly preferable form of financial aid as they don’t require repayment.
-While more commonly associated with undergraduate studies, graduate students can access grants by submitting the Free Application for Federal Student Aid (FAFSA).
+Similar to scholarships, these financial aid options don’t require repayment.
+While more commonly associated with undergraduate studies, graduate students can access grants by submitting the Free Application for Federal Student Aid (for more information, check out our Ultimate FAFSA Guide).
 Other organizations, institutions, and foundations may also offer grants tailored to specific fields, including accounting.

 Work-study